Dolly Parton's Success and Achievements in Timeline

 On November 5, 2022, Dolly Parton was inducted into the Rock and Roll Hall of Fame.

-In 2022, Asteroid (10731) Dollyparton, the former 1998 BL3, was named in her honor.
+In 2022, Asteroid (10731) Dollyparton, formerly known as 1998 BL3, was named in her honor.

-In late 2022, Dolly Parton received a $100-million Courage and Civility Award from Amazon founder Jeff Bezos for her charity work focused on improving children's literacy around the world.
+In late 2022, Dolly Parton received a $100 million Courage and Civility Award from Amazon founder Jeff Bezos for her charity work focused on improving children's literacy around the world.

 2023: American Library Association Honorary Membership